20 things to do in Queenstown in Winter 2020

 Queenstown has some awesome walks around the lake, if you’re looking for an easy walk from town include the Frankton Arm Walkway in your itinerary, for a reasonable challenge the Queenstown Hill Loop is a three-hour walk and offers amazing views of the Wakatipu basin, the Frankton Arm and Queenstown Bay.
 There's so many walk options to choose from, you can find them all here.

-2. Festivals – we love our festivals and these are two of the best
+We love our festivals and these are two of the best:

 The Queenstown Winter Festival which heats things up in June each year is full of activities, super cool vibes, music, mulled wine, mountain snow bikes and you can part in the Matariki torchlight hikoi.
 It’s an epic long weekend that’ll kick your adventure off to a great start.